batexbafika/AI-first-practical-Work/README.md

 If the players have the same number of points, the result is a draw.
 Otherwise, the player with the higher number of points wins.

 Team:
-Ntoh Batex Bafika
+Ntoh Batex Bafika,
-manuga Rupatungee
+Manuga Rupatungee,